Kerala State Road Transport Corporation: Kerala State Road Transport Corporation

 The Kerala State Road Transport Corporation (KSRTC) was established by the Kerala government on 15 March 1965 after the Road Transport Corporation Act, which came into force in 1950.
 The Transport Department became an autonomous corporation on 1 April 1965.

 At the time, there were 661 bus routes and 36 lorry routes.
 The corporation's fleet consisted of 901 buses, 51 lorries, and 29 other vehicles; thirty buses and eight lorries were new.
 Ten old buses, seven lorries, and one tractor-trailer were converted to other uses.
 The KLX registration series was reserved for the KSRTC.
-On 1 July 1989, KSRTC buses began registration at a dedicated RTO in Trivandrum with the KL-15 registration series.
+On 1 July 1989, KSRTC buses began registration at a dedicated RTO in Thiruvananthapuram with the KL-15 registration series.

 In 2001 K. B. Ganesh Kumar became transport minister, and his brief tenure brought beneficial changes to the corporation.
-KSRTC was the first state to introduce Volvo buses into its fleet.
+KSRTC was the first state-run transport corporation to introduce Volvo buses into its fleet.
 Body work was outsourced, and the buses' contemporary design was publicized as high-tech.
 Kumar commissioned Sabu Cyril to redesign the bus livery.
-Low-entry, air suspension buses were introduced in Trivandrum, and minibus service began.
+Low-entry, air suspension buses were introduced in Thiruvananthapuram, and minibus service began.
 The changes attracted passengers, making the corporation profitable.

 The Kerala government issued a notification in 2012 suspending new permits for inter-district buses, exempting the KSRTC.
 Although it was assumed that the corporation would assume those routes, it created a shortage of service from Kochi to several northern districts.
 CPPR research and projects director Madhu Sivaraman conducted a study of KSRTC-private bus options.

 The Kerala Urban Road Transport Corporation (KURTC) was formed under KSRTC in 2015 to manage affairs related to urban transportation.
 It was inaugurated on 12 April 2015 at Thevara.

 On 2 June 2021, the rights to use the acronym KSRTC, logo and the name 'AanaVandi' were fully given to Kerala State Road Transport Corporation according to the trademarks act 1999, after a seven-year battle with the Karnataka State Road Transport Corporation, who issued a notice in 2014, stating that Kerala should stop using KSRTC.
 After the long drawn-out battle over intellectual property rights, the Kerala Road Transport Corporation has got the legal right to its trademarks acronym 'KSRTC' associated with the state-run transport corporation.
 Trade Marks registry certified that the emblem, the abbreviation KSRTC, logo and the name Aanavandi shall belong to Kerala Road Transport corporation.
 Kerala's claim was approved on 3 June 2021 by the Controller General of Patents Design and Trade Marks under the Ministry of Commerce and Industry.
 The registration made Kerala RTC the lone custodian of the trademarks.

-On 21 June 2021, KSRTC launched its first LNG bus service from Thiruvananthapuram to Ernakulam for regular passengers.
+On 21 June 2021, KSRTC launched its first LNG bus service from Thiruvananthapuram to Kochi for regular passengers.
 The first commercial LNG bus service had been launched exclusively for Petronet employees in Kochi earlier.

 On 9 November 2021, KSRTC-SWIFT was formed as an independent company to operate the long-distance buses of KSRTC efficiently for a period of 10 years.